 Looking Ahead: Wichita Housing Market in 2026

-The Wichita market enters spring 2026 as a very competitive environment.
-With inventory depth providing selective supply and homes selling faster than the national average, both buyers and sellers must stay agile.
-To secure your financing in one of the nation’s most resilient markets, connect with our Wichita Mortgage Team today.
+The Wichita market enters summer 2026 as a competitive environment with growing inventory.
+While appraisal increases may affect property taxes, the market’s fundamental affordability continues to attract buyers and investors.
+To secure your financing in this resilient market, connect with our Wichita Mortgage Team today.